Toy Story: Production shutdown

 Pixar's script rewrites took three months, and saw Woody transformed from a tyrant to a wise leader.
 It also included a more adult-oriented staff meeting amongst the toys rather than the juvenile group discussion that had existed in earlier drafts.
 Buzz Lightyear's character was also changed "to make it more clear to the audience that he genuinely doesn't know he's a toy".
 Katzenberg and Schneider resumed production with the new script by February 1994, and the voice actors returned one month later to record their new lines.
 The crew grew from 24 people to 110, and now included 27 animators and 22 technical directors.
-In comparison, The Lion King, released in 1994, required a staff of 800.
+In comparison, The Lion King (1994) required a staff of 800.
 In the early budgeting process, Jobs was eager to produce the film as efficiently as possible, impressing Katzenberg with his focus on cost-cutting.
 However, the $17 million production budget was no longer going to be sufficient, and Jobs requested more funds from Disney to compensate them for the time lost in rewrites based on Katzenberg's notes.
 Catmull was able to reach a compromise on a new budget, but the incident led Jobs to rethink their deal with Disney.

 Animation

-We couldn't have made this movie in traditional animation.
-This is a story that can only really be told with three-dimensional toy characters. ...
-Some of the shots in this film are so beautiful.